waffleio/waffle.io-takeout/INSTALL.md

 #### AMI Information
 * Consult AWS for pricing information when using EC2 Instances
-* The AMI is built on a standard ubuntu 16.04 image
+* The AMI is built on a standard Ubuntu 16.04 image
 * Should there be any need to ssh into the node for troubleshooting, utilize the key pair you assigned to the instance with the `ubuntu` user